 - The body tube is smaller allowing moisture to trap inside more easily.
 If you want perspective on how smaller bore makes for sticky keys, just talk to an oboe player.

 - Soprano sax is a "doubler" horn that is often brought on stage, played aggressively for a few minutes, and then set back on the sax stand wet.
 That's a recipe for stick.

 - Soprano sax is like most other saxes that suffer stuck Eb, G# and Low C# keys - those keys are closed on the tone hole vent to rot faster than open pads.
 More on this here.

 - Always use a quality sax swab to clean your horn after playing.
 Always!

-- Place a Key Leaves soprano key prop under the Low C# key after you play.
-It only takes a second and is proven to help prevent sticking.
+- Place a Key Leaves soprano key prop under the Low C# and Low Eb after you play.
+That opens the Eb, C# and G# pads to air dry (because G# and C# are linked).
+It only takes a few seconds but is proven to help prevent sticking.

 - Store your sax at room temperatures whenever possible.
 This helps prevent big humidity changes that over time encourage metal corrosion and pad wear.